 When selecting the tools you should not use "try and error" approach.
 Many tool vendors provide support for distribution and analytics.
 We have incorporated this point in our tool selection, it is certainly an important point.
 Not every tool provider is willing or has the ability to fulfill special requests.
 While the support of the evaluated tool vendors works as desired, only a few are able to offer appropriate solutions for the individual and specific questions about the implementation of research models.
 It plays an important role especially in the design and planning of media studies, which are implemented with the tools.

 Here, especially the following points are important: manual entry of sources, crawler - performance, cost calculation for additional services, customization of features or integration capabilities (APIs).

 Published also in on eMART Digital Consulting.

 On my blog I have presented the top 5 Tools for Media Monitoring in German.

+I have devoted myself entirely to Digital Marketing, product development and digital Consulting at eMART Digital Consulting and at Divia GmbH in Germany.
 I have collected over five years of experience in the field of communication.
-During and after my media studies at Johannes Gutenberg University, I worked in the area of research and consulting for FAZ Institute and Prime Research AG and market research at Martec GmbH.
-In September 2013 I took a break from my doctoral studies in Public Relations at the Technical University of Darmstadt and ...
+During and after my media studies at Johannes Gutenberg University, I worked in the area of research and consulting for FAZ Institute and Prime Research AG and ...